cbratkovics/cbratkovics.dev/README.md

 ## About Me

 I bridge advanced analytics and reliable engineering to transform experimental AI into production systems that deliver real business value.
 From deploying ML models and RAG architectures to building low-latency inference pipelines, I thrive at the intersection of cutting-edge AI capabilities and practical engineering constraints.
 My mission: ensure ML solutions are not just accurate in notebooks, but scalable, monitored, and impactful once deployed.
-The rapid evolution in generative AI energizes me—pushing boundaries while maintaining the discipline needed for production systems.
+The rapid evolution in generative AI energizes me, pushing boundaries while maintaining the discipline needed for production systems.

 ---